danfuzz/samizdat/doc/language-guide/03-functions.md

 ### Body

 The main body of a closure is a sequence of statements.
-The last statement of a closure may optionally be one of several possible yield (return) statements.
+The last statement of a closure can optionally be one of several possible yield (return) statements.
 See below for details.

 Statements are separated from each other with semicolons (`;`).
 In addition